Surprising Reasons Your Hair May Be Falling Out

 You’re more likely to deal with this post-surgery symptom if your zinc levels are low, but it’s common to lose some hair after bariatric surgery.

-Your doctor may recommend a zinc supplement to help halt your hair loss.
+Your doctor may recommend a zinc supplement to help halt your hair loss but boosting your progesterone levels can increase hair growth.

 Low protein levels

-A body low on protein finds a way to conserve where it can, and that includes halting hair growth.
+A body low on protein finds a way to save it where it can, and unfortunately that includes halting hair growth.

-About 2 to 3 months after that, hair starts to fall out.
+If your levels fall then about 2 to 3 months after that, hair starts to drop out.
 Adding more protein from meat, eggs, fish, nuts, seeds, and beans to your meals can pack more protein into your diet.

 Birth control

-At menopause many women use hormonal birth control such as oral contraceptives, implants, injections, vaginal rings and patches to help with heavy bleeding.
+At menopause many women use hormonal birth control such as oral contraceptives, implants, injections, vaginal rings and patches to help with heavy bleeding as well as to prevent conception.

 Stopping hormonal birth control